Definition of hyperbaric

-Origin of HYPERBARIC
+Origin and Etymology of hyperbaric

 1: having a specific gravity greater than that of cerebrospinal fluid—used of solutions for spinal anesthesia; compare hypobaric

-Seen & Heard
+Seen and Heard

 What made you want to look up hyperbaric?
 Please tell us where you read or heard it (including the quote, if possible).